bitwalker/swarm/README.md

 - automatic distribution of registered processes across the cluster based on a consistent hashing algorithm, where names are partitioned across nodes based on their hash.
-- easy handoff of processes between one node and another, including handoff of current process state.
-You may indicate whether the handoff should simply restart the process on the new node, start the process and then send it the handoff message containing state, or ignore the handoff and remain on it's current node.
+- easy [handoff of processes](#process-handoff) between one node and another, including handoff of current process state.
 - can do simple registration with `{:via, :swarm, name}`
 - both an Erlang and Elixir API